sachicali/discordmcp-suite/README.md

 ### Cloud Deployment

-#### FastMCP Cloud
+#### Cloud Deployment

-The service is optimized for FastMCP Cloud deployment with:
+The service is optimized for cloud deployment with:

 - ✅ Health checks (`/health`, `/ready`)
 - ✅ Environment validation